liupei101/TFDeepSurv/bysopt/README.md

 ## Bayesian Hyperparameters Optimization for TFDeepSurv

-This work is based on package [hyperopt](https://github.com/hyperopt/hyperopt), we suggest you know it before you run bayesian hyperparameters optimization for TFDeepSurv.
+Since this work is based on [hyperopt](https://github.com/hyperopt/hyperopt), we suggest you know it before you run bayesian hyperparameters optimization for TFDeepSurv.

 ### When is it needed?